 Sak left with a questioning heart; he came home a changed man.
 Soon his wife came to the staff worker saying, “What did you DO to my husband?
 Whatever it is, I want it too!”

 After coming to Christ Sak told everyone in his village about Jesus.
 Over 40 adults came to Christ, together with their families and a church was formed that met in his house every weekend.

-In a communist country, leaders fear anyone outside the party who has power.
+In this country, leaders fear anyone outside their group who has power.
 It wasn’t long before the district and province officials came out to warn Sak and the others to cease and desist.
 Sak wouldn’t listen; he kept walking with Jesus and sharing Him.
 So in April 1999 Sak, along with six other keen new believers, were put in prison for their Christian faith.
 During the months Sak was in jail he refused to turn away from the Lord.
 When he was released he went back to his village and kept serving Jesus.

 God honored him in front of the people; a few months after he got out of jail Sak was asked to represent his ethnic group in a parade in the capital city.
-His ability to do the Khamu sword dance made even those who opposed him willing to send him as their representative to the largest festival in Laos.
+His ability to do the traditional sword dance made even those who opposed him willing to send him as their representative to the largest festival in the country.